PumasAI-Labs/Workshops/docs/index.md

 1. :material-check: **Keep close contact with learners** by reminding them about deadlines, and emailing them a couple days before the workshop to remind them about any requirement.

+## Get in touch

+If you have any suggestions or want to get in touch with our education team, please send an email to <training@pumas.ai>.